VivianaSiveroni/VivianaSiveroni.github.io/README.md

 ### Landsat 7 images
-This map is based on Landsat 7 imagery with bands reassigning bands (band combination 4, 3, 2) to show the vegetation's extent (in red) in the Nasca area.
+This map is based on Landsat 7 imagery with reassigned bands (band combination 4, 3, 2) to show the vegetation's extent (in red) in the Nasca area.

 ![image alt](images/Landsat8_2017_April_Nasca_location_mod.jpg?raw=true)